-Amanda is the Founder/Director of Inc Arts.
+Amanda is the Founder and Chief Executive of Inc Arts.
 Before starting Inc Arts Amanda was Editor of Arts Professional, the news and features magazine for the UK’s arts workforce.
-She's a former Campaigns Manager and Development Producer for BBC Four and BBC2 arts programmes , and holds a clutch of industry awards including a Royal Television Award, MIND Mental Health in the Media award, CRE Race in the Media award and a couple of Webbys.
+She's a former Campaigns Manager and Development Producer for BBC Four and BBC2 arts programmes, and holds a clutch of industry awards including a Royal Television Award, MIND Mental Health in the Media award, CRE Race in the Media award and a couple of Webbys.

 Amanda created the TV industry’s first report on gender diversity and employment of TV directors, leading to sector-wide training and recruitment change.